 Where is the Santiago Canyon College Veteran Services Office located?

-The Veteran Service Office (VSO) is located in building A, room 206A.
+The Veteran Service Office (VSO) is located in building A, room 210.

 What are the hours of the Veteran Services Office?

-The VSO is open Monday through Thursday from 8:30 a.m. to 5:30 p.m. and Fridays from 8:30 a.m. to 12:00 p.m.
+The VSO is open from 8:30 a.m. to 5:30 p.m. on Monday, Tuesday and Thursday and from 8:30 a.m. to 12:00 p.m. on Wednesday and Friday.
 The office is closed on district holidays.
 Hours are subject to change without notice.

 What is the difference between the VSO and the Veterans Affairs Department (VA)?

 The U.S. Department of Veteran Affairs (VA) is a federal institution that provides and regulates veteran benefits, including educational benefits.
 The GI Bill Regional Processing Center is responsible for processing your education benefits.
 Questions regarding benefits or payments must be directed to the VA.
 The VSO is not involved in the processing and payment of benefits.

 The VSO is a student services office that acts as a liaison between the student and the VA.
 The VSO assists veteran students the application for educational benefits.
 The VSO’s Certifying Official certifies your courses with the VA.
 If you have any questions regarding the courses you are certified for, please contact the VSO.